octobercms/docs/2.x/tailor/sections.md

 ### Tree Section

 The `tree` type allows multiple structured entries, allowing for parent-child relationships to exist.
 This is useful for nested content, such as a Documentation section.

-The following defines a **Documentation** tree section of Article (`article`) entries, each with an Article Content (`article_content`) markdown field.
+The following defines a **Documentation** tree section with an Article Content (`article_content`) markdown field.

 ```yaml
 name: Documentation